bagrinsergiu/BitBlox-KB/publishing/third-party-domains/dreamhost2/index.rst

 		|dreamhost-save-cname-record|

-16. In your BitBlox account, click **Refresh** button in the DNS Settings
+16. In the 3rd Party Domain tab of the BitBlox account, click **Refresh** button

 	.. class:: screenshot